dinith95/CodingBook/cloud/azure/azure_sql.md

  - scales automatially
  - resources are allocated and removed when needed .

+ if there are no worlloads the *DB will paused*  and user is only **billed for the storage**.

+ `Auto Pause Delay` - configerable time, when database become idle for that amount of time **DB will pause**.

  ## elastic pool
  - a resource pool should be created .
  - the dbs created will share the resouces on the pool.